 - Retains rest of the source link configurations until release of the source.

-- UE maintains only PCell connection with both source and target cells and any other configured serving cells are released by the network before the handover command is sent to the UE.
+- UE maintains only PCell connection with both source and target nodes and any other configured serving cells are released by the network before the handover command is sent to the UE.
+The target eNB can then configure the UE with additional serving cells (for CA and/or DC) in the same message that releases the source PCell and completes the DAPS handover.

 NOTE: The handling on RLC and PDCP for DRBs not configured with DAPS is the same as in normal handover.